What to pack…

 Visa

 E-visas are required by the Kenyan government post covid.
-Please note that these should be purchased at least 3 days before travel to avoid unnecessary delays and flights.
+Please note that these should be purchased at least 1 month before travel to avoid unnecessary delays and flights.

 Health Certificates